A problem has occurred

-Whether you’re attempting Dry January, or just looking to be healthier in 2022, reducing the amount of alcohol you drink is a worthy goal.
+Whether you’re attempting Dry January, or just looking to be healthier this year, reducing the amount of alcohol you drink is a worthy goal.

 Cutting down means you’ll consume fewer empty calories – just one pint of cider can cost you 200 calories with no nutritional benefits – and save money.